Showing Collections: 1 - 12 of 12

 Two versions of William Gibbs McAdoo's diary documenting his life from 1846 to 1894.
 McAdoo wrote this diary and series of letters during the Mexican War, Civil War, and through his later years until 1894.
 Volume 1 is the draft version of the compilation of these extracts and Volume 2 is the final version.

-This collection contains a letter from October 13, 1843 written by William Houston to send to his brother-in-law Thomas Wier of Jacksboro, Tennessee.
+This collection contains a letter from October 13, 1843 written by William Houston to his brother-in-law Thomas Wier of Jacksboro, Tennessee.

 - Governors -- Tennessee.
 2